Centenary Motorway

 The M5 (Centenary Motorway) is a 43 km motorway in the western suburbs of Brisbane, Australia.

-It starts as a two-lane arterial road at Yamanto, travelling to Springfield, where it becomes a two-lane highway and travels across the M2 Logan Motorway at Ellen Grove (formerly Metroad 4 / M4) and ends at Kenmore where it changes its name to the M5 Western Freeway.
-It features eight interchanges, the major ones being with the M7 Ipswich Motorway (formerly Metroad 2 / M2) in Darra and another at Sinnamon Park.
-The Centenary Freeway links traffic from the west to the north of Brisbane.
+It starts at the terminus of the A5 Centenary Highway at Springfield, and ends at Kenmore where it changes its name to the M5 Western Freeway.
+It features eight interchanges, the major ones being with the M7 Ipswich Motorway (formerly Metroad 2 / M2) in Darra, the M2 Logan Motorway at Ellen Grove (formerly Metroad 4 / M4), and another at Sinnamon Park.
+It is the main route from Brisbane to Ipswich, Toowoomba, and Warwick.

 In October 2012, it was announced that the planned bikeway from Springfield to the existing bikeway along the Motorway would not proceed.
 Instead the existing two lane road would be expanded by two lanes.

-Recent Motorway designation

-Almost the entire length of road is of motorway standard and has now been designated as such.
-Those sections not of freeway standard are being upgraded and re-designated over time.
-As of October 2006 the blue hexagonal Metroad 5 signage is getting progressively replaced with M5 signage.
-Officially the M5 starts/ends at the Sumner Road Interchange and not at the M7/M5 Interchange.
-This will change when the M7/M5 Interchange is upgraded.